 Skyline Offers the Perfect Backdrop for Any Occasion

 There are plenty of reasons to see Gracie Mansion or any of the sites of New York City.
 Skyline’s public dinner cruises head from Flushing and our home port at the World’s Fair Marina to the East River.
 We also do full ship charters from ports in NY, NJ, LI, Westchester and Connecticut.

 You can charter Skyline for any event such as corporate functions, Bar/Bat Mitzvahs, birthdays, anniversaries, sweet sixteens and of course weddings.
-We’re used to working with groups of all types, sizes and budgets.
+We’re used to working with groups of all types, sizes, and budgets.
 In addition to a full ship charter, we can rent a private deck on one of our public dinner cruises.
 It’s a fantastic value.
 We can set up a function involving a table or two.
-Some of our most popular weddings have just a small number of people.
-If you have a question, just ask.
-Contact us today.
+Some of our most popular weddings have a small number of people.
+If you have a question, just ask us.